peculiarnewbie/save-to-obsidian/README.md

 - lots more options for the properties, such as default regex, inline option, etc
 - better detailed selection experience
 - header data selection system

+### Extra

+don't worry about the env files, it's just an easy way to tell the extension wether it's in dev mode or not